getsubchain/.github/profile/README.md

-# 🚀 SubChain — Unlimited Concurrent Browsing Engine
+# 🚀 SubChain — Fast, Efficient, and Built for Security Research
 **Modern tools for researchers, analysts, and hackers**

 > ⚠️ Chrome crashes at 100 tabs.
 Firefox slows down at 120.